France meets Alstom bidders with pledge to protect jobs

 "Why not a Franco-French solution?
 Can't the French state intervene directly by partly taking over the stake Bouygues holds?" the CFE-CGC union said in a statement.

-The CGT union meanwhile called for Alstom's nationalisation.
+The CGT union meanwhile called for Alstom's nationalization.
 Labour Minister Francois Rebsamen, asked about this option, told France Inter radio: "I think nothing is out of the question at the moment."

 Beyond Monday's brief statement, GE declined to comment.
 Bouygues has limited itself to saying it supports Alstom's strategy.
 Siemens said on Sunday it had written to Alstom about strategic opportunities.